MetaMuse: Algorithm Generation via Creative Ideation: Conclusion

 \section{Conclusion}

-To practically drive algorithm generation, {\sysname} is a framework of creative ideation that overcomes LLMs' availability bias. {\sysname} combines three self-reflection principles, guiding the stages of creative ideation.
+To practically drive algorithm generation, {\sysname} is a framework of creative ideation that mitigates availability bias in LLMs. {\sysname} combines three self-reflection principles, guiding the stages of creative ideation.
 Evaluations show that it can generate high-performing solutions for two high-impact problems at a global cloud provider: cache replacement and bin packing algorithms.
 Furthermore, we observe surprising design considerations not immediately obvious to human engineers.